Dr Christa Roodt

 Ethiopia, Sacred Colonial Cultural Objects and Restitution

-I have supervised PhD and MPhil study in the following areas:
+I have supervised PhD and MPhil study to completion on the following topics:

 • Cultural Heritage Protection in Investor-state Arbitration